 Among reflective attitudes, a great many are, more or less prototypically, credal attitudes, that is, attitudes of "belief" in the ordinary, somewhat loose sense of the term.
-(14) provides an illustration, and so do (15)-(20):
+(14) provides an illustration, and so do (15)-(20) :

-- (15) Peter is sincere when he says that he is in pain. - (16) I remember that, the day we first met, it was raining.
-(17) There are indubitable signs that someone has been searching the house. - (18) It is a scientific fact that a glass of wine a day is good for the heart - (19) It has been proven that communism does not work. - (20) That the Father, the Son and the Holy Ghost are one is a Holy Mystery.
+- (15) Peter is sincere when he says that he is in pain. - (16) I remember that, the day we first met, it was raining. - (17) There are indubitable signs that someone has been searching the house. - (18) It is a scientific fact that a glass of wine a day is good for the heart (19) It has been proven that communism does not work. - (20) That the Father, the Son and the Holy Ghost are one is a Holy Mystery.

-A person in good faith who believes (14)-(20) should be disposed in each case to assert the embedded representation, or to assent to its assertion by others, and the whether or not the embedded representation happens to occur unembedded in her data-base, i.e. whether or not that representation is a data-base, intuitive belief.
-The observation of such a person's behaviour would, then, warrant attributing to her the corresponding beliefs, but not necessarily the corresponding intuitive beliefs
+A person in good faith who believes (14)-(20) should be disposed in each case to assert the embedded representation, or to assent to its assertion by others, and this whether or not the embedded representation happens to occur unembedded in her data-base, i.e. whether or not that representation is a data-base, intuitive belief.
+The observation of such a person's behaviour would, then, warrant attributing to her the corresponding beliefs, but not necessarily the corresponding intuitive beliefs.

-Two rather uncontroversial assumptions about human cognition should lead one to recognise that humans must be capable of holding credal attitudes in at least two ways.
-The two assumptions are:
+Two rather uncontroversial assumptions about human cognition should lead one to recognise that humans must be capable of holding credal attitudes in at least two ways The two assumptions are:

-- The human mind has an ability to hold representations as beliefs - The human mind has a meta-representational ability
+- · The human mind has an ability to hold representations as beliefs - · The human mind has a meta-representational ability

 From these two assumptions, it follows that humans are capable of having beliefs about representations.
-Such meta-representational beliefs may imply (demonstratively or non-demonstratively) that the representation meta-represented is true.
+Such meta-representational beliefs may imply (demonstratively on non-demonstratively) that the representation meta-represented is true.
 In other terms, a belief with meta-representational content may provide a validating context for the embedded representation.
-When this occurs, the individual has, ipso facto, a credal attitude to the representation embedded in the metarepresentational belief.
-In other terms, the individual has two credal attitudes: one with content V(R) where "V" is a validating context, and "R" is a representation; the other with content R. The credal attitude with content V(R) is a data-base belief.
-The credal attitude towards the embedded representation R is not a data-base belief.
-I will call such credal attitudes toward representations embedded in a validating context of the form V(R), "reflective beliefs".
-There is an indefinite variety of possible validating contexts: reference to authority, to divine revelation, explicit argument or proof, etc. Hence, just like reflective attitudes in general, reflective beliefs are best seen as a fuzzy and internally diversified category.
+When this occurs, the individual has, ipso facto, a credal attitude to the representation embedded in the meta-representational belief.
+In other terms, the individual has two credal attitudes: one with content V(R) where "V" is a validating context, and "R" is a representation; the other with content R. The credal attitude towards the embedded representation R is not a data-base belief.
+I will call such credal attitudes towards the embedded representation R is not a data-base belief.
+I will call such credal attitudes towards the representation, explicit argument or proof, etc. Hence, just like reflective attitudes in general, reflective beliefs are best seen as a fuzzy and internally diversified category